Bartapapa/legend/docs/pages/additional-rules.md

 <small>Additional rules that are used in conjunction with the base rules.
 Certain spells and abilities refer to some of these rules.</small>

 ***
+## Social

+### Keys & Locks
+During interactions, NPCs have what are called <b>Keys and Locks</b>.
+They illustrate what the character <i>wants</i> and <i>hates</i> respectively.
+When interacting with this character, bringing up one of its Keys or Locks (wittingly or not) has a consequence: a Reaction roll is made, with a number of boons as the number of Keys that have been brought up, and a number of banes as the number of Locks that have been brought up.

+***
 ## Adventuring

 ### Light